kelseyhightower/vault-on-google-kubernetes-engine/README.md

   8200:8200
 ```

-In a new tab unseal the `vault-1` instance:
+In a seperate terminal unseal the `vault-1` instance:

 ```
 source vault-port-forward.env